 However, you could also give poppies if you are attending a funeral, as it can symbolize recovery, eternal life, and restful sleep.
 It’s also representative for remembering the fallen armed forces.

-While the meaning of your poppy bouquet will vary depending on where you live, who you give the flowers to, and the color of the blooms, one thing is for sure – giving someone a bouquet of poppies is a surefire way to make a lasting impression.
+While the flower meanings of your poppy bouquet will vary depending on where you live, who you give these beautiful flowers to, and the color of the blooms, one thing is for sure – giving someone a bouquet of poppies is a surefire way to make a lasting impression.
+Are you keen to see poppies grow in your garden?

 *Photo by imagebrokermicrostock/depositphotos